 Classes, Exhibitions, Conversations, and Children’s Workshops Hosted at 2 East 63rd Street, October 25–November 9, 2018

-L’ÉCOLE, School of Jewelry Arts, returns to New York City this October with a series of classes, exhibitions, and conversations that invite the public to immerse themselves in the art of jewelry guided by leading experts.
-L’ÉCOLE will take up residence at 2 East 63rd Street from October 25–November 9, 2018, with a dynamic roster of programs that introduce and deepen visitors’ understanding of the jewelry-making processes and techniques, gemology, and the fascinating history behind some of the world’s most precious stones.
+L’ÉCOLE, School of Jewelry Arts, has returned to New York City with a series of classes, exhibitions, and conversations that invite the public to immerse themselves in the art of jewelry guided by leading experts.
+L’ÉCOLE is in residence at 2 East 63rd Street from October 25–November 9, 2018, with a dynamic roster of programs that introduce and deepen visitors’ understanding of the jewelry-making processes and techniques, gemology, and the fascinating history behind some of the world’s most precious stones.

 “Traditionally, the jewelry arts have been rooted in the expertise of a select few and passed down through direct apprenticeship,” said Marie Vallanet-Delhom, President of L’ÉCOLE, School of Jewelry Arts.
 “L’ÉCOLE’s programs break down barriers to the vast and enchanting world of jewelry for everyone.
 Whether you’re a collector or wear only your wedding band; whether you’re an engineer, a painter, or a school teacher; you’ll learn directly from our experts and the only prerequisite is a desire to learn.”